GenericException/SkidSuite/deobfuscation.md

 | **JRemapper** | Uses CFR decompiler.
 It can export a mappings JSON or a mapped Jar file. | [JRemapper](https://github.com/Col-E/JRemapper) |
 | **Enigma** | Uses Procyon decompiler.
 It can export a mappings text in the Enigma/SRG/Tiny formats or a mapped Jar file. | [Enigma](https://github.com/FabricMC/Enigma) |

+### ZIP/JAR obfuscation

+For ZIP/JAR file format obfuscation and tricks, use [LL-Java-Zip](https://github.com/Col-E/LL-Java-Zip) to parse ZIP files in the same way the JVM internally does.
+For a GUI, you can drop a ZIP/JAR into Recaf and re-export it since imports are filtered through LL-Java-Zip.

+### Class file crashers

+For class file crashers used by obfuscators, use [CAFED00D](https://github.com/Col-E/CAFED00D) to drop illegal attributes from class files that cause these issues.
+For a GUI, you can drop a ZIP/JAR into Recaf and re-export it illegal classes are filtered through CAFED00D.

 > [_(Back to README)_](README.md)